OlympusDAO-Education/Documentation/basics/inverse-bonds.md

 - No. They simply increase the backing per OHM and absorb some sell pressure.
 - It is effectively the treasury acting as a whale buying OHM, supporting the market.
-  As this whale can effectively buy all the circulating OHM, it reinforces market confidence.
+  As this whale can effectively buy all the circulating OHM, it should give the market more confidence.

 ## Can these bonds drain the treasury?

 - The policy team decides how much OHM can be bonded in total.
 - The policy team allocates the amount of payout assets upfront to safeguard the treasury.
-- In terms of implementation, inverse bonds do not have direct access to treasury assets.
+- In terms of implementation, inverse bonds will not have direct access to the full treasury assets.

 ## Will the DAO itself bond OHM?